system-zero/system-zero/data/docs/la.md

   int_ar[0:] = [1, 1, 1, 1]  # if the second idx is ommited, then assumed array length - 1

   # In any case if the number of expressions doesn't match or any idx is >= length
-  # the arraym, the interpreter should raise an OUT_OF_BOUNDS error.
+  # the array, the interpreter should raise an OUT_OF_BOUNDS error.

   # For such cases a more short form exists:
   int_ar[*] = 1